axelitus/cmmi_l2-up-project/en/README.md

 The folder structure is divided and organized by content and not by process steps.
 There are 9 First Level folders which contain all work products or project related files.
 It's contents are explained as follows (ordered by name):

 * **Architecture:** Contains all the project's architecture files (UML, models, classes, prototypes, ... ).
-* **Deliverables:** Contains all the project's deliverables (including compiled releases of source code, packages, manuals, ...).
+* **Deliverables:** Contains all the project's deliverables (compiled releases of source code, packages, manuals, ...).
 * **Development:** Contains all the project's development files (source code, developed assets, components used, database models and scripts, ...).
 * **Maintenance:** Contains all the project's maintenance cycle files.
 * **Management:** Contains all the project's files related to the project's management (business analysis, configuration management, monitoring, policies, requirements, ...).